Logiqx/tech-docs/Infrastructure/AWS/SES.md

 # Simple Email Service (SES)

-The simple email service is perfect for sending e-mails from EC2 instances.
+The [Simple Email Service](https://aws.amazon.com/ses/) (SES) is perfect for sending e-mails from EC2 instances.

 For example, Jenkins pipelines can use SES to send failure messages to a chosen e-mail address.